ARandomBoiIsMe/TweetPatrol/README.md

+## Update

+Google approved the extension.
+You can [download it](https://chromewebstore.google.com/detail/tweet-patrol/jkdbpcgpokfgfaekhmjhlbbkfckidgpk?hl=en&authuser=0) from the Chrome Web Store.

 ## Quick overview

 Basically, I saw this comment under a post about a stolen image repost and decided to embark on this project: